rails/sprockets/README.md

 **3.0.0**

+* New processor API.
+Tilt interface is deprecated.
+* Improved file store caching backend.
 * MIME Types now accept charset custom charset detecters.
 Improves support for UTF-16/32 files.
 * Environment#version no longer affects asset digests.
 Only used for busting the asset cache.
 * Removed builtin support for LESS.
-* Removed include directive support.
+* Removed `//= include` directive support.
-* Deprecated BundledAsset#to_a.
-Use BundledAsset#included to access debugging subcomponents.
+* Deprecated `BundledAsset#to_a`.
+Use `BundledAsset#included` to access debugging subcomponents.
 * Support circular dependencies.
 For parity with ES6 modules.
 * Manifest compilation will no longer generate .gz files by default.
 [Mixing Content-Encoding and ETags is just a bad idea](https://issues.apache.org/bugzilla/show_bug.cgi?id=39727)
 * Added linked or referenced assets.
 When an asset is compiled, any of its links will be compiled as well.
+* Introduce some limitations around enumerating all logical paths.
+4.x will deprecate it and favor linked manifests for compliation.
 * Add Asset integrity attribute for Subresource Integrity
 * Default digest changed to SHA256.
-Configuring digest_class is deprecated.
+Configuring `digest_class` is deprecated.
-* Rename Asset#digest to Asset#hexdigest.
-Asset#digest is deprecated and will
+* Rename `Asset#digest` to `Asset#hexdigest`. `Asset#digest` is deprecated and will
   return a raw byte String in 4.x.
+* Added transitional compatibility flag to `Environment#resolve(path, compat: true)`.
+2.x mode operates with `compat: true` and 4.x with `compat: false`

 **2.12.3** (October 28, 2014)